MSLNZ/msl-loadlib/README.md

 Optional dependencies:

-* [Python for .NET]
+* [Python.NET]
 * [Py4J]
 * [comtypes]

-To set up your environment on Linux, please follow the instructions on the [prerequisites](https://msl-loadlib.readthedocs.io/en/stable/install.html#linux) section of the documentation.
+To set up your environment on Linux, please follow the instructions on the [prerequisites](https://mslnz.github.io/msl-loadlib/latest/install/#linux) section of the documentation.

 ## Examples
 If you are loading a 64-bit library in 64-bit Python (or a 32-bit library in 32-bit Python), then you can directly load the library using `LoadLibrary`.